 Who is Personal Capital best for?

 Personal Capital offers truly extensive services for higher asset investors, particularly considering the low percentage of fees charged.
 This is especially true if you’re an investor with several million dollars in assets and who likes to have easy access to a dedicated financial advisory.

 After all, in the Private Client tier of $1 million+, you can get advice on just about anything related to your finances, whether it’s about retirement, real estate, or anything in between.

 That’s on top of the personalized asset management, so you have a one-stop-shop of both automated algorithms and a human point of contact who understands the larger picture concerning your finances.

 Personal Capital also makes it easy for this type of investor to remain passive.
-If you appreciate their total investment strategy and like how the allocation and review processes, then you don’t have to do much on your own.
+If you appreciate their investment management and like how the allocation and review processes, then you don’t have to do much on your own.